 Brexit energy matters greatly.
 It was fascinating to watch the drama unfold as they counted the UK votes.
 As reality dawned that there would be a British exit (Brexit) from the European Union, the real picture of leaving vs. remaining started to unravel.
 The margin was incredibly slim.
 First, there was an initial wave of relief for traders as they believed as predicted Britain would stay in the EU, this suddenly turned to panic and a scramble to unwind positions as the leave votes edged ahead until eventually, they won the day.

-I was shocked Britain ever agreed to a referendum, but there really wasn’t any other choice for a weakened conservative leadership to appease the Euro-skeptics within its party.
+I was shocked Britain ever agreed to a referendum, but there wasn’t any other choice for a weakened conservative leadership to appease the Euro-skeptics within its party.
 Asking people to vote on such an emotional topic, with little information and miserable leadership in the run-up to voting, the population was left with few options but emotion.
 As the referendum was never expected to deliver a leave verdict, it’s hard to see how the current Prime Minister who was keen to remain in the EU will remain in his post.

-Sadly, the result leaves almost half the population unhappy, so what next for the UK and for Europe?
+Sadly, the result leaves almost half the population unhappy, so what next for the UK and Europe?

 Firstly, this is just the start of the process, and until the UK notifies Europe of its decision to leave, nothing will change.
-Once the UK notifies the EU, there is a two year period of negotiation which in itself is open to extension.
-This will certainly provide the much-needed breathing space to get to grips with the enormity of the decision and all the implications not just for the UK but for the wider EU.
+Once the UK notifies the EU, there is a two year period of negotiation, which in itself is open to extension.
+This will undoubtedly provide the much-needed breathing space to get to grips with the enormity of the decision and all the implications not just for the UK but for the wider EU.

-What we do know, is that with uncertainty, there is volatility – the Europen markets are in turmoil and Oil, Currency, Bonds and Interest Rates have all been affected – recession talk is back on the agenda.
+What we do know is that with uncertainty, there is volatility – the Europen markets are in turmoil and Oil, Currency, Bonds, and Interest Rates have all been affected – recession talk is back on the agenda.